-Why the monthly payment tool is less useful if you want loan forgiveness or Public Service Loan Forgiveness?
+Why is the monthly payment tool less useful if you want loan forgiveness or Public Service Loan Forgiveness?
 If you plan to receive student loan forgiveness, then paying more towards your student loans will only mean less forgiveness.
-This means you are literally just giving the federal government more money than is required and in this case there is NO point to loan forgiveness.
+This means you are literally just giving the federal government more money than is required and in this case, there is NO point to loan forgiveness.

 Step 3: Learn about the Monthly Payment tool outputs

 The calculator list the weighted average of my student loan interest to be 5.80%.
 Based on this interest amount, a $199 increase in my monthly payment will save me 16 payments (120 months- 104 months).
 This is almost one and a half years of payments.
 I will be done paying my loans in 2028 instead of 2030.
-Also means based on my interest, I will save $7,166 total.
+It also means based on my interest, I will save $7,166 in total.
 I will pay a total of $190,868 over 8 years and 8 months.